What is the car differential?

 The differential is a speed system that allows different drive wheels (wheels that are supplied with engine power) on the same axle to rotate at different speeds, such as when the car is spinning.

-differential is also the component by which a rotating drive shaft can change direction; for example, in a rear-wheel drive car whose drive shaft extends the length of the car, it joins and transfers power to an axle that runs perpendicular to the car to drive the left and right wheels.
+A differential is also the component by which a rotating drive shaft can change direction; for example, in a rear-wheel drive car whose drive shaft extends the length of the car, it joins and transfers power to an axle that runs perpendicular to the car to drive the left and right wheels.

 Differentials are sealed, low maintenance components that are expected to last the life of the vehicle but may have a recommended service life to check and / or replace the oil.
 Keep in mind that an all-wheel drive car can have two or more differentials.
 A faulty differential can cause vibration, cornering and / or noise from noise to screaming.